scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 This document discusses the motivations behind the SCION architecture and gives a high-level overview of its fundamental components, including its authentication model and the setup of the control- and data plane.
 As SCION is already in production use today, the document concludes with an overview of SCION deployments.

-For detailed descriptions of SCION's components, refer to {{I-D.dekater-scion-pki}}, {{I-D.dekater-scion-controlplane}}, and [**cdk: add link to DP draft once it is submitted!**].
+For detailed descriptions of SCION's components, refer to {{I-D.dekater-scion-pki}}, {{I-D.dekater-scion-controlplane}}, and {{I-D.dekater-scion-dataplane}}.
 A more detailed analysis of relationships and dependencies between components is available in {{I-D.rustignoli-scion-components}}.

 --- middle